What is 1/8 of a Percent? Unpacking Fractions and Percentages

 Converting Between Fractions, Decimals, and Percentages: A Detailed Guide

-The ability to seamlessly convert between fractions, decimals, and percentages is a cornerstone of mathematical literacy.
+The ability to easily convert between fractions, decimals, and percentages is a cornerstone of mathematical literacy.
 Let's review the process in detail:

 1. Fraction to Decimal: To convert a fraction to a decimal, simply divide the numerator by the denominator.
 For example: